 - Make Firefox a leading brand and robust Web platform for the millions of users

-It’s obviously impossible for Mozilla to test Firefox with all the sites around the world, and that’s why Firefox releases sometimes contain regressions that may break your site or application.
-For whatever reason, site breakages lead to customer defection from Firefox, therefore we believe that solving regressions and communicating changes in advance are crucial to the success of the Firefox ecosystem.
+It’s obviously impossible for Mozilla to test Firefox with all the sites around the world, and that’s why Firefox releases sometimes contain regressions that may break your website or application.
+For whatever reason, site breakages lead to customer defection from Firefox; therefore, we believe that solving regressions and communicating changes in advance are crucial to the success of the Firefox ecosystem.
 With the help of Web developers like you, most of Firefox regressions can hopefully be found and fixed during the alpha or beta cycle.

 What we do